 - 1. Park the machine on a level surface, disengage the blade-control switch, and move the motion-control levers outward to the PARK position. - 2.
-Shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operating position. - Disengage the spring from the notch in the deflector bracket and slide the rod out of the welded deck brackets, spring, and discharge deflector.
+Shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operating position. - 3.
+Remove the nut from the rod under the mower deck.